 - 1 night at Arctic Gourmet Wilderness Cabins

-- 2 nights in Abisko – widely regarded as the best place on earth for consistent sightings of the northern lights.
+- 2 nights in Abisko – widely regarded as the best place on earth for consistent sightings of the Northern Lights

 - Daytime snowmobile adventure in the forest areas around the Tree Hotel

-- Drive your own husky team safari
+- Drive your own husky sledding team on safari

 - Sampling some of the finest cuisine in Northern Sweden with your own private chef.